MicrosoftDocs/sdk-api/sdk-api-src/content/dxva2api/nf-dxva2api-idirectxvideodecoder-getcreationparameters.md

 ### -param pConfig [out]

-Pointer to a <a href="/windows/desktop/api/dxva2api/ns-dxva2api-dxva2_configpicturedecode">DXVA2_ConfigPictureDecode</a> structure structure that receives the decoder configuration.
+Pointer to a <a href="/windows/desktop/api/dxva2api/ns-dxva2api-dxva2_configpicturedecode">DXVA2_ConfigPictureDecode</a> structure that receives the decoder configuration.
 This parameter can be <b>NULL</b>.

 ### -param pDecoderRenderTargets [out]